Jaewon Kim

 prof_pic.jpg

-Welcome! :wave: I am an undergraduate student in Semiconductor Engineering at Korea University and a researcher at Complex Data Analytics Lab (CDAL) under the guidance of Prof. Junhee Seok.
+Welcome! :wave: I am an undergraduate student in Semiconductor Engineering at Korea University and an undergraduate researcher at the Complex Data Analytics Lab (CDAL), advised by Prof. Junhee Seok.

 Research Interests